On uniform relationships between combinatorial problems: The Rainbow Ramsey's Theorem and measure

 \begin{proof} This is a small adaptation of the proof of Theorem 3.10 in~\cite{CM-2009}, and we refer to results in that article.
 Let $f = \seq{f_i : i \in \omega}$ be a computable instance of $\Seq\RRT^2_k$, so $f_i \colon [\omega]^2 \to \omega$ is $k$-bounded for all $i$.
 The proof of Proposition 3.3 is uniform, so we may assume that each $f_i$ is normal.
 When defining $\varphi_f$ and $T_f$ in Definition 3.7 and Definition 3.8, instead interleave the process of working on the various $f_i$ across the levels of the tree, i.e.,~at level $\langle i,n \rangle$, work on the function $f_i$.
 Proposition 3.9 still applies so that any $2$-random $X$ will compute a path through this combined tree, and any such path computes a solution to $\seq{f_i : i \in \omega}$. \end{proof}

 To translate the above result into the language of Weihrauch reducibility or the language of reverse mathematics, we first need to isolate the assertion of the existence of 2-randoms as a $\Pi^1_2$ principle.
 To do so in a formal setting takes some care, since this is intrinsically a statement about paths through non-computable trees.
-A detailed account of this and associated difficulties in the specific context of second-order arithmetic is presented in Avigad, Dean, and Rute \cite[Section 3]{ADR-2012}, where they also introduce the principle $2\mhyphen\mathsf{RAN}$ as a suitable formalization.
+A detailed account of this and associated difficulties in the specific context of second-order arithmetic is presented in Avigad, Dean, and Rute \cite[Section 3]{ADR-2012}, where they also introduce the principle $2\mhyphen\WWKL$ as one possible formalization (not to be confused with the principle $q\mhyphen\WWKL$ discussed in Section~\ref{S:WWKL}).
 Here we shall content ourselves with the informal definition below (which agrees with theirs in $\omega$-models) and refer the reader to their paper for technical details.

-\begin{statement}[$2\mhyphen\mathsf{RAN}$] For every set $X$, there is a $2$-random set relative to $X$. \end{statement}
+\begin{statement}[$2\mhyphen\WWKL$] For every set $X$, there is a $2$-random set relative to $X$. \end{statement}

 Thus, after relativization and translation into the language of Weihrauch reducibility, we obtain from Theorem \ref{T:SeqRRT_2-randoms} the following: